renaissance-publishing/renaissance/chapters/01-background.md

 to passing into the Realm of the Dead).
-In principle, the formerly-mortal Spirit then works like any other Spirit, and can act as a free agent; Saint refers specifically to those spirits that remain loyal to some other Spirit\\'s cause.
-In practice, most Spirits do not "sanctify" a mortal recklessly, and so most Saints remain loyal to their Spirit\\'s cause.
+In principle, the formerly-mortal Spirit then works like any other Spirit, and can act as a free agent; Saint refers specifically to those spirits that remain loyal to some other Spirit's cause.
+In practice, most Spirits do not "sanctify" a mortal recklessly, and so most Saints remain loyal to their Spirit's cause.

 Saints frequently do not have happy histories.